ifremer-bioinformatics/ifremer-bioinformatics.github.io/index.md

 SeBiMER is in charge of providing a large community of marine biologists with all the requirements (knowledge, softwares and data) to handle small and large scale bioinformatics projects, mostly in the fields of metabarcoding (eDNA), (meta-)transcriptomics and genomes assembly & annotaton.

-SeBiMER manages two Galaxy portals and more 380 softwares, all of them being deployed and configured on DATARMOR, Ifremer's supercomputer.
+SeBiMER manages two Galaxy portals and more 380 softwares, all of them being deployed and configured on [DATARMOR](https://www.top500.org/site/50682), Ifremer's supercomputer.
 The Core Facility is also in charge of managing sequencing data on behalf of biologists: data is organized using EDAM ontology, stored on high-performance and secured disk storage and made accessible to 11,000 cores of DATARMOR.

 # SeBiMER missions

-SeBiMER activity targets four main poles :
+SeBiMER activity targets 4 main poles :
-- IT managment ( e.g. software installation and configuration on DATARMOR)
+- IT managment (e.g. sequencing data and software installation & configuration on DATARMOR)
-- Bioanalysis (e.g. extensive data analysis in close partnership with research teams)
+- Bioanalysis (e.g. extensive data analysis in close relation with research teams)
-- Software Development (e.g. design of new data analysis workflows)
+- Software Development (e.g. design of new tools and data analysis workflows; see below)
 - Bioinformatics R&D

 # SeBiMER softwares